whardier/Mongo-Like-Candy/articles/cascading-multi-clause-queries.rst

         "server": "buckaroobanzai:27017"
     }

-That's a lot of documents!, thankfully we can request that the user do some pagination or fetch the cursor in batches.
-The above information shows that ``Los Angeles, CA`` has 265 documents associated with it and ``Manhattan, NY`` has 246.
-If the user set their document limit to **500** they would only hit the first two clauses and of course the query would be nice and fast.
+That's a lot of documents an we are of course dealing with `Twitter`_ so we know it's going to grow like crazy.
+Thankfully we can request that the user do some pagination if they want to see all the documents.
+The above information shows that ``Los Angeles, CA`` has **38** tweet documents associated with it and ``Manhattan, NY`` has **25**.
+If the application limits each page to **50** documents per page the cursor would only fetch documents from the first two clauses for the first page.

 ..  code:: javascript

+    db.tweets.find({
+        '$or': [{
+            'place.country': 'United States',
+            'place.full_name': 'Los Angeles, CA',

+        }, {
+            'place.country': 'United States',
+            'place.full_name': 'Manhattan, NY',

+        }, {
+            'place.country': 'United States',
+            'place.full_name': 'Philadelphia, PA',

+        }, {
+            'place.country': 'United States',
+            'place.full_name': 'Chicago, IL',

+        }, {
+            'place.country': 'United States',
+            'place.full_name': 'Houston, TX',

+        }, {
+            'place.country': 'United States'
+        }]
+    }).limit(50).explain(verbose = true);

+    // Shortened and Simplified
     {
         "clauses" : [
             {
+                "allPlans" : [
+                    {
                         "cursor" : "BtreeCursor place.country_1_place.full_name_1",
-                "n" : 265,
+                        "n" : 38,
-                "nscannedObjects" : 265,
+                        "nscannedObjects" : 38,
-                "nscanned" : 265,
+                        "nscanned" : 38,
-                "millis" : 2,
                         "indexBounds" : {
                             "place.country" : [
                                 [
                                     "United States",
                                     "United States"
                                 ]
                             ],
                             "place.full_name" : [
                                 [
                                     "Los Angeles, CA",
                                     "Los Angeles, CA"
                                 ]
                             ]
+                        }
+                    }
+                ]
             },
-            },
             {
+                "allPlans" : [
+                    {
                         "cursor" : "BtreeCursor place.country_1_place.full_name_1",
-                "n" : 235,
+                        "n" : 12,
-                "nscannedObjects" : 235,
+                        "nscannedObjects" : 12,
-                "nscanned" : 235,
+                        "nscanned" : 12,
-                "millis" : 10,
                         "indexBounds" : {
                             "place.country" : [
                                 [
                                     "United States",
                                     "United States"
                                 ]
                             ],
                             "place.full_name" : [
                                 [
                                     "Manhattan, NY",
                                     "Manhattan, NY"
                                 ]
                             ]
-                },
                         }
+                    }
+                ]
+            }
         ],
-        "n" : 500,
+        "n" : 50,
-        "nscannedObjects" : 500,
+        "nscannedObjects" : 50,
-        "nscanned" : 500,
+        "nscanned" : 50,
+        "nscannedObjectsAllPlans" : 50,
+        "nscannedAllPlans" : 50,
-        "millis" : 12,
+        "millis" : 0,
         "server" : "buckaroobanzai:27017"
     }